cloxnu/Omega_Gomoku_AI/README.md

 ### via PC/Mac/Linux

-Make sure you have a Python environment installed on your computer, and after cloning this repo, then run the following command:
+Make sure you have a Keras backend (Tensorflow) environment installed on your computer, and after cloning this repo, then run the following command:

 ```shell
 $ pip install -r requirement.txt